microsoftgraph/msgraph-sdk-powershell/src/readme.graph.md

         return $;
       }

-# Modify generated runtime IJsonSerializable class.
+# Modify generated runtime IJsonSerializable interface.
   - from: source-file-csharp
     where: $
     transform: >